MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 The main task for this exercise is as follows:

-1. Add custom routes to a City controller using attributes.
+1. Apply custom routes to a controller using attributes.

+2. Run the application and verify the new routes work.

 #### Task 1: Apply custom routes to a controller using attributes.